Information About Feeding Tubes

 - Some medications come in liquid form and they can be easily put down the tube.

-- Some medications come only in pills, most can be crushed, dissolved in water and put through the PEG
+- Some medications come only in pills, most can be crushed, dissolved in water and put through the feeding tube

 - Verify with your pharmacist which medications can be crushed, dissolved or are available as liquid